ArthurGXY/bg-settings/README.md

-# A wayland wallpaper orchestrator for wayland
+# A wallpaper orchestrator for wayland

 It is always been a painful process setting up wallpapers on wayland.
 This program aims to support multiple backends (swaybg, hyprpaper, awww, mpvpaper, etc.) and provide a unified interface for setting wallpapers.